ENCCS/max-coe-workshop/content/day5/yambo-tutorial.md

 ```
 sed 's/GTermKind=.*/GTermKind= "BG"/' i02-GW > i02-GW_BG
 ```
-Note that `XTermKind` also offers the same terminator for the sum over bands of the polarization function (we just chose not to use it in the previous section of this excercise, and we'll keep it as "none").
+Note that `XTermKind` also offers the same terminator for the sum over bands of the polarization function (we just chose not to use it in the previous section of this excercise, and we will keep it as "none").
 Now, copy the last submission script and edit it to run the same convergence test using the BG terminator.
 ```
 cp run02_converge_Gbnds.noBG.sh run03_converge_Gbnds.BG.sh
 ```
 Try and do this yourself first, and then continue reading to check your understanding.
-You'll have to change the input file template, i.e., use `i02-GW_BG` where the terminator has been activated.
+You will have to change the input file template, i.e., use `i02-GW_BG` where the terminator has been activated.
 Modify also the name of the newly generated input files in order to avoid overwriting.
 Change the name of the summary file for the same reason and, finally, modify the communications and job directories of `yambo`.
 Make sure you've done all the changes as outlined below.

 ```bash
 file0='i02-GW_BG'